redpesk-common/afb-perm-check-ex/EXAMPLE.md

 The session serves as security token so the client identifier and the user identifier can be anything.
 That is the meaning of the stars.
-Take care that stars might be expanded by the shell to the list of files in the current directory and then must be in quotes.
+Take care that stars might be expanded by the shell to the list of files in the current directory and as such must be in quotes.

 ### Start the permission checker service